Courses

 When you summarize a poem in English, you should use your own words to capture only the main ideas of the original poem.
 Don't add your opinions, interpretations, deductions, or comments.
 Look for the important points the author uses to support the main idea.
 Elizabeth Jennings' poem talks about a strained relationship between a father and his son, where the father is worried and doesn't want the son to create his own world.
 Both of them want to fix their relationship and forgive each other, but they struggle because of differences in age and misunderstandings.

-FAQs on Father to Son Summary
+FAQs on Father to Son Summary: CBSE Class 11 English Guide

-1. What is the most important and exact central idea of the poem Father to Son?
+1. What is the central theme of the Class 11 poem "Father to Son"?

-2. What is the general irony found in the poem Father to Son?
+3. What is the main irony in the poem "Father to Son"?